-I kind of wish I’d read the description more closely on this one.
+I wish I’d read the description more closely on this one.
 Evidently Bellflower (2011) was a surprise Sundance hit, but I have a hard time seeing why.
-A low budget indie with experimental qualities, the film looked like it might have an SF angle, but its characters’ interest in post-Apocalypse worlds turns out to a pretentious metaphor for male heartbreak.
+A low-budget indie with experimental qualities, the film looked like it might have an SF angle, but its characters’ interest in post-Apocalypse worlds turns out to a pretentious metaphor for male heartbreak.
 The execution is visually interesting, but the message is ugly.

 Bellflower layers a grimy filter over its eroding Los Angeles setting, which makes for a striking look, but unfortunately that’s the film’s only real strength.
 The acting, especially from the male leads, is amateurish and the semi-improvisational dialogue doesn’t do the players any favors.
-Fatally, Woodrow and Aiden are incredibly unlikeable, reckless and irresponsible twenty-something jackasses who kind of get what’s coming to them — but then we’re supposed to relate to them.
+Fatally, Woodrow and Aiden are incredibly unlikable, reckless and irresponsible twenty-something jackasses who kind of get what’s coming to them.
+But we’re supposed to relate to them.
 What?
 Jessie Wiseman has more charisma than the rest of the cast combined, but her role is thankless, in service to a misogynistic message and unsympathetic bromance.
 To be avoided.